 - Burns.
 The convenient appliances used everyday in the home can pose a risk for burns, especially for young children.
 There are approximately 450,000 people who receive medical attention for burns every year.
 Curious, little fingers often come across hot surfaces that can result in serious burns.
 This includes stoves, hot pans and plates, fireplaces, and large amounts of steam.
-To reduce the risk of burns, make sure your dishwasher is securely latched to avoid being scalded by steam.
+To reduce the risk of burns, make sure your dishwasher is securely latched to avoid being scalded by steam, use this Dishwasher for Cleaning Dishware.
 Use back burners and stove knobs to reduce the chance of stove burnings.

 - Poisoning.
 There were over two million poisoning related incidents in 2016.
 Several household items present poisoning hazards, including household cleaning items and maintenance supplies.
 A little diligence and taking the right steps can decrease the chance of anyone in your family becoming a victim.
 By properly storing medications, keeping paint out of reach, and securing chemicals, you avoid the chance of family members accidentally ingesting poison.

 - Fires.
 Candles and unattended appliances could lead to an accidental fire in the home, resulting in extensive damage to your property and belongings.
 Fires cause an estimated $7.3 billion in property damage and claims 2,500 lives each year in the US.
 Luckily, there are number of things you can do to prevent fires.
 Regularly checking your fire alarms and changing the batteries ensures you have adequate warning, should a fire occur.
 Keep candles away from curtains or loose materias.
 Ensure all appliances are in good working order to reduce the chance of a fire.
 One of the most common causes of house fires is forgetting to switch off the iron after using it, or using an iron that doesn’t work properly anymore.
+This can be easily prevented with a kitchen fire suppression system installation.
 If you’re in need of a better iron in your house, check out this best shark iron 2021.

 - Mold.
 You can expect to find mold in your home in moist, damp areas or in places with poor ventilation.
 According to the Mayo Clinic, mold spores can trigger asthma attacks and lung infections in people with chronic respiratory disease.
 To eliminate mold from your home maintain a consistent cleaning schedule.
 Also, you should always,thoroughly dry carpet, drywall, and insulation.
 Discard any that was left wet for two or more days—this is a breeding ground for mold spores.
 Always ensure your home is well-ventilated.